 The key items that determine if the Old Regime is better include:

-• Section 80C: Epf, PPF, ELSS, or home loan principal up to ₹1.5 Lakhs.
+• Section 80C: EPF, PPF, ELSS, or home loan principal up to ₹1.5 Lakhs.
 Check headroom using our Section 80C Guide.

 • Section 24(b): Up to ₹2 Lakhs interest on self-occupied home loans.